guardian/support-dotcom-components/packages/dotcom/README.md

 When you merge the branch, a version release PR will be automatically opened.

-*IMPORTANT* - you now need push a commit to this branch which manually deletes the changeset file under `packages/dotcom/.changeset/`.
-This file is supposed to be deleted automatically, but it isn't, probably because of our yarn workspaces setup.
+*IMPORTANT* - you now need push a commit to this branch which manually deletes the changeset file(s) under `packages/dotcom/.changeset/`.
+These files are supposed to be deleted automatically, but aren't, probably because of our yarn workspaces setup.

 When this PR is merged, a new release will be pushed to NPM.
 The version change will be based on the information in your changeset file.
 If the version release